 They agreed on a common branding and marketing initiative, and created quality standards that assume every community foundation will grow toward excellence.

-Video: Watch leaders discuss the Branding Project.
+Video: Leaders discuss the Branding Project.

 When foundations became concerned about the AIDS epidemic, they realized that none of their staff members had adequate expertise to address an obvious and critically important public health issue.
 In response, program officers from interested foundations got together to form the Michigan AIDS Fund.